coledobmeier/Raspberry-Pi-Car/README.md

 ---
 After implementing this Script and fulling putting together our car, we were ready for our first test drive.
 This [demonstration](https://github.com/cole-dobmeier/Raspberry-Pi-Car/blob/main/Demonstration_Video.mp4) was successful and we were ready to present our car to our peers.

-### TechNologies:
+**Features:**
+- 360 degree driving operations
+- Differential wheel turning speeds
+- Manually adjustable car velocity

+**Technologies:**
+- Raspberry Pi
 - Python Programming
-- Differential wheel speed while turning
-- Pygame controller functions
-- Jetson Nano car kits
+- Jetson Nano Car Kit

-### Features:
-- NES Easy-Controllability controller
+- Wired NES Controller
-- Adjustable speeds
-- 360 degree operation